VectorInstitute/rag_bootcamp/README.md

 ## (Optional) Build the Python environments

-**These instructions only apply if you are not running this code on the Vector Institute cluster.**
+**These instructions only apply if you are not running this code on the Vector Institute cluster.** If you are are working on the Vector cluster, these environments are already installed and ready to use.

 Requirements:
  - Python 3.10